7.0-magnitude earthquake strikes off Russia's far east - ExBulletin

 7.0-magnitude earthquake strikes off Russia's far east

-A 7.0-magnitude earthquake struck off the coast of Russia's far eastern Kamchatka Peninsula early Sunday local time, the regional seismological service said.
+Kamchatka: A 7.0-magnitude earthquake struck off the coast of the Kamchatka Peninsula in Russia's Far East early Sunday morning (August 18) after 7 a.m. local time, according to the regional seismological monitoring service.

 The local Emergencies Ministry said the tremors were felt along the coast, including in the regional capital Petropavlovsk-Kamchatsky.